Pool Repair Service in Round Rock

 How much does pool repair cost?

-Pool repair cost depends on what is wrong, what parts are needed, and whether the issue can be repaired or needs replacement.
-True Flow starts many repair issues with a $149 Repair Diagnosis.
+Pool repair cost depends on what's wrong, what parts are needed, and whether the issue can be repaired or needs replacement.
+True Flow starts many repair issues with a $149 Repair Diagnostic.
 You pay $74.50 when you schedule.
-If you approve the repair, that amount is credited toward the work.
-If you do not proceed, we charge the remaining $74.50 to complete the $149 diagnosis.
+If you approve the repair, that $74.50 is credited onto your repair bill.
+If you don't proceed, we charge the remaining $74.50 to complete the $149 diagnosis.

 Do I need to know what part is broken before I book?

-No. You do not need to know whether the issue is the pump, filter, heater, timer, light, salt system, automation, valve, plumbing, or another part of the equipment pad.
-If you know something is not working, a Repair Diagnosis is often the right place to start.
+No. You don't need to know whether the issue is the pump, filter, heater, timer, light, salt system, automation, valve, plumbing, or another part of the equipment pad.
+If you know something isn't working, a Repair Diagnostic is often the right place to start.

 Can I text photos before booking pool repair?

 Yes.
 You can text pool or equipment photos to (737) 259-7379.
-Photos can help us understand what you are seeing and whether repair diagnosis, cleaning, inspection, water care, or another service is the better next step.
+Photos can help us understand what you're seeing and whether repair diagnostic, cleaning, inspection, water care, or another service is the better next step.

 Do you repair pool pumps?

 Yes.
-True Flow helps with pump symptoms such as pumps that will not start, will not prime, run loud, leak, lose pressure, or stop moving water.
+True Flow helps with pump symptoms such as pumps that won't start, won't prime, run loud, leak, lose pressure, or stop moving water.
 Some pump issues can be repaired, while others may need replacement.
 We explain the next step before repair work starts.

 Do you repair pool filters?